Perceptual Adversarial Networks for Image-to-Image Transformation: Experiments

 \subsection{Evaluation metrics}

-To illustrate the performance of image-to-image transformation tasks, we used qualitative and quantitative metrics to evaluate the performance of the transformed images.
-For the qualitative experiments, we directly showed the input and transformed images.
-Meanwhile, we used quantitative measures to evaluate the performance over the test sets, such as Peak Signal to Noise Ratio (PSNR), Structural Similarity Index (SSIM)~\cite{wang2004image}, Universal Quality Index (UQI)~\cite{995823} and Visual Information Fidelity (VIF)~\cite{sheikh2006image}.
+To illustrate the performance of image-to-image transformation tasks, we conducted qualitative and quantitative experiments to evaluate the performance of the transformed images.
+For the qualitative experiments, we directly presented the input and transformed images.
+Meanwhile, we used quantitative measures to evaluate the performance over the test sets, such as Peak Signal to Noise Ratio (PSNR), Structural Similarity Index (SSIM)~\cite{wang2004image}, Universal Quality Index (UQI)~\cite{995823} and Visual Information Fidelity (VIF)~\cite{sheikh2006image}. f training iterations were around 100k.